City Guide: Portland

 • Timberline Lodge – A ski resort on the southside of Mt.
 Hood that’s famous for its killer ski slopes and being in the movie The Shining

-• Mount Ashland – Over 240 skiable acres beckon avid skiers and snowboarders to its southern Oregon slopes each year.
+• Mount Ashland – The mountain’s 240 skiable acres beckon avid skiers and snowboarders to its slopes each year.

-• Willamette Pass – A beginner-friendly ski resort with plenty of ski runs for more advanced borders as well.
+• Willamette Pass Resort – A beginner-friendly ski resort with plenty of ski runs for more advanced skiers and snowboarders as well.

 ♨️ Best Hot Springs